HyperJB/Orchard_Drupal_Test/README.md

 This way the user can change the image in admin and no need to ftp the image.

 I used the block hook to find where the node belows and check if the node has a parent or not.
 Then it uses the weight of the menu item to locate the weight of the taxonomy weight.
-Then it grabs the image from and uses that.
+Then loads the image from the taxonomy term.

 - Use "drush uli" command to login.
 Will also email with login details.